plackyhacker/Shellcode-Injection-Techniques/README.md

 **Note:** The project is not intended to be used as-is.
 If you are going to use any of the techniques there is a better chance of bypassing AV if you create a smaller, customised project with your chosen technique.

+If you do use any of the code in these repositories **keep it legal!**

 ## Assembly Injection
 You can use a [PowerShell assembly injection technique](https://github.com/plackyhacker/Shellcode-Injection-Techniques/blob/master/assembly-injection.ps1) if you want to avoid writing .Net binaries to disk.